Corporate Sustainability and Natural Resources (SDG 7, 8, 9, 12)

 Emblematic environmental disasters in Kazakhstan like the desiccation of the Aral Sea and the land contamination in the Semipalatinsk nuclear site have caused major socio-economic and health-related impacts which are still noticed today.
 In recent years, governmental and non-governmental organizations are trying to remedy environmental disasters and improve environmental conservation and biodiversity in Kazakhstan.
 Indicatively, along the period 2020-21, 177.5 million seedlings will be planted at the dried bottom of the Aral Sea as a part of extended phyto-forest reclamation works within the Kazakhstan Resilient Landscapes Restoration Project funded by the World Bank.

 Governmental authorities, research institutes, and NGOs on are focusing on Key Biodiversity Areas (KBAs), Important Bird and Biodiversity Areas (IBAs) and more broadly environmentally sensitive regions.
-The area of biodiversity protection in Kazakhstan is still limited to only 2.8% of the total area of the country, which is a very low level in the international context.
+The area of biodiversity protection in Kazakhstan is still limited to only 2.8% of the total area of the country.
 However, there are already plans to increase the protected areas and conduct research on the provision of ecosystem goods and service on a country level.

-An SDSN NU would perform different initiatives like the organization of events and research activities in collaboration with key research institutes and NGOs to improve the policy agenda on environmental conservation in the country, improve conservation management plans, and encourage environmental conservation courses in tertiary education.
+An SDSN NU would perform different initiatives like the organization of events and research activities in collaboration with key research institutes and NGOs to improve the policy agenda on environmental conservation in the country by increasing protected areas, improving conservation management plans, and encouraging environmental conservation courses in tertiary education.

 Water Security with focus on Caspian Sea (SDG 6, 14, 17)